Academy Awards Best Picture winners: 8 final films

 Red Carpet region

-Silence of the Lambs, winner over No Country for Old Men in the round of 16 with 69 percent, faced some stiff competition back in 1992 in the race for Best Picture.
-JFK, Bugsy, The Princes of Tides, and the animated version of Beauty and the Beast were the competition for Hannibal Lecter and company.
+Silence of the Lambs, winner over No Country for Old Men in the round of 16 with 69 percent, faced stiff competition back in 1992 in the race for Best Picture.
+JFK, Bugsy, The Prince of Tides, and the animated version of Beauty and the Beast were the competition for Hannibal Lecter and company.

 While some of these films are known and discussed to this day, it's not-too-often one hears about how they recently re-watched Bugsy or settled in for a night watching The Prince of Tides.
 That is to take nothing from either of these films but when Silence of the Lambs (and the books it was based on) provide material to this day, that's going to be hard to beat.